What Is Thai Coconut Chicken Soup?

 SUSIE’S KITCHEN NOTES

 The order matters.
 Aromatics in broth first, steep, then coconut milk, then chicken.
-If you add the coconut milk too early and then bring everything up to temperature together, the galangal and lemongrass don’t have enough time to give the broth what they have.
+If you add the coconut milk too early and then bring everything up to temperature together, the galangal and lemongrass do not have enough time to give the broth what they have.
 Five minutes of steeping in plain broth before the coconut milk arrives makes a real difference.

 Kaffir lime leaves freeze beautifully.
 Buy a bag, use what you need, freeze the rest in a zip-lock.
-They go straight from freezer to pot — no thawing needed.
+They go straight from freezer to pot, no thawing needed.
 Same with galangal.
 These ingredients can be hard to find fresh consistently, but frozen works just as well in a cooked dish like this.

 PAIRING SUGGESTIONS